IanTimchak/UMOD/README.md

 ## License

-This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the GPL License — see the [LICENSE](./LICENSE) file for details.

 ---

 ## Contact

 Maintainer: Ian Timchak
 GitHub: [IanChak](https://github.com/IanTimchak)